 The BfR Corona-Monitor is a recurring representative survey of the German population's perception of risks from the new type of coronavirus.
-Since 24 March 2020, randomly selected people have been asked by telephone every Tuesday about their perception of the risk of infection and the protective measures they have taken.
+Since 24 March 2020, randomly selected people have been asked by telephone on a regular base about their perception of the risk of infection and the protective measures they have taken.